aplteam/Cider/mkdocs/docs/api.md

 1. Executes the function specified in the global [`ExecuteAfterProjectOpen`](configuration.md#executeafterprojectopen) setting.
 1. If it finds a variable `ToDo` in the project root, displays it for editing.
 1. Reports the Git status of the project according to the global [`ReportGitStatus`](configuration.md#reportgitstatus) setting.
 ### Parameters

-Parameter values affect the command.
-They override the settings in the global and project configurations but do not change them.
+ -->

 All parameters are optional except `folder`.

-`folder` (required)
+`folder`

 : String.
-Either the path of a folder containing a file `cider.config` or a project alias.
-(See also `alias`.)
-: May not be empty but could be `./` indicating the current directory.
+Alias or project path.
+May not be empty, but could be `./` indicating the current directory.

 `alias`

 : String.
 An alias by which you can refer to the project.

+    !!! detail "Special syntax"

-    Special syntax: if `alias` is just a `.` (dot), then the last part of the path becomes the alias.
+        If `alias` is just a dot, the name of the project folder becomes the alias.
         Example:

         ```apl
         p←Cider.CreateOpenParms
         p.folder←'/path/2/projects/foo'
         p.alias←'.'  ⍝ `foo` becomes the (new) alias
         ```

     If you specify an alias on `folder` but also on `alias`, then Cider expects the alias on `folder` to be defined, and will use that one to open the project.
 It will then overwrite the former alias with the one defined on `alias`.